nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

--   Fridge owner who cares about food waste and wish to track their fridge inventory.
+-   Fridge owners who cares about food waste and wish to track their fridge inventory.

 **Value proposition**: